rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

   ![image](https://user-images.githubusercontent.com/62353482/80765875-f418a600-8af8-11ea-9129-0791ccfcba12.png)

-  To know more refer to :link: [Consistency Check using Wandisco fusion](https://docs.wandisco.com/bigdata/wdfusion/2.12/#consistency-check)
+  To know more refer to :link: [Consistency Check using WANdisco fusion](https://docs.wandisco.com/bigdata/wdfusion/2.12/#consistency-check)

  :bulb: **Note**: **START CONSISTENCY CHECK** is recommended for small set of data volume.

-## Migration using LivMigrator
+## Migration using LiveMigrator

 Once HCFS replication rule is created, migration activity can be started using the LiveMigrator.
 This allows migration of data in a single pass while keeping up with all changes to the source storage(ADLS Gen1).
 As an outcome data consistency is gauranteed between source and target.